 AThis should be a fun, uplifting party.
 Decide if the party will be held at work, with the focus on work colleagues, or outside of work for mostly friends.
 Have a slide-show running as people arrive or photo montages in the room.
 Childhood pictures go over well, particularly the years with odd hairstyles and the fashions of the time.
 If you’re going to have speeches, limit these to 3-5 minutes from each speaker.
 Create an online guestbook where people can write well-wishes and tributes to the retiree.

-Stephens House and Gardens have expert staff to offer their clients the very best experience at Avenue House, creating great memories of your wedding or facilitating the success of your business meeting.
+Sarah, Katie and Rhiannon offer their readers and clients the very best experience, creating great memories of your wedding or facilitating the success of your business meeting, birthday party, anniversary or whatever occasion you celebrate.
 They can even help you find and choose presents for any occasion - it doesn't matter if you need an amazing wedding present or the best Valentine's gift – check out here some of their ideas.
-The Salon is ideal for ceremonies and is often hired together with the Drawing Room for civil weddings and receptions.
-The Dining Room is the perfect setting for a traditional dining experience for up to 24 guests, while the Drawing Room is the ideal choice for family gatherings and large seminars.
-First-floor rooms include Stephens Room, a light and airy room ideal for training and meetings and the Study Room, a popular venue for smaller meetings and private functions.